Texas Health and Human Services Commission

 The Texas Health and Human Services Commission (HHSC) is an agency within the Texas Health and Human Services System.
+The Texas Health and Human Services Commission (HHSC) was created in 1991 by Governor Ann Richards through House Bill 7.
+Bill 2292 in 2003 during the 78th Legislature, which consolidated twelve different healthcare agencies into five entities under the oversight of HHSC.

 In September 2016, Texas began transforming how it delivers health and human services to qualified Texans, with a goal of making the Health and Human Services System more efficient and effective.
 Sept.
 1, 2017, marked another major milestone in this transformation.